sjmikler/codingame-pro-mode/README.md

 Reclaim your precious screen real estate in CodinGame IDE:
 * Hide the code editor
 * Move the 'Console output' to the right
-* Add "Upload Code" button
+* Add 'Upload Code' button
-* Add "Pro Layout" toggle button to enable/disable the modified layout
+* Add 'Pro Layout' toggle button to enable/disable the modified layout

 ---